payneteasy/superfly/superfly-jira-integration/readme.txt

     group with the same name as action is named in Jira.

   After this, users should be able to login to Jira.

+  As users will be now managed by Superfly (i.e. externally to Jira), you may wish to switch 'External user management' setting to 'Yes' (on Administration -> Global Settings -> General Configuration screen).
+This will remove links like 'Add user' and so on so they don't confuse your users.